 This beer was quick soured with Baere Brewing Company’s house lactobacillus culture and fermented in stainless with a mixed culture of yeast and bacteria.
 It was aged on simcoe hops and emergent green spruce tips foraged from the banks of Bear Creek, outside of Colorado Springs, CO.

 Volume 3: Nativa (a partnership with Laws Whiskey House)

 This proper Rye whiskey was bottled to celebrate the Centennial state’s only native trout species, the cutthroat trout.
 Laws Whiskey House and Running Rivers, in support of our fellow fishy Coloradans, have teamed up to bring you this limited edition offering of Secale Nativa.
 Made exclusively with local San Luis Valley grain, pristine Colorado water and plenty of artisan pride, a portion of the proceeds from this special release funds conservation projects for our native trout.

 Native whiskey helping native fish.
 Cheers!

-We have several new beers in the works, in Colorado and Stay tuned.
+We have several new beers in the works, in Colorado and beyond.
+Stay tuned.